kubernetes/kubernetes/docs/proposals/dynamic-kubelet-configuration.md

 We may use imperfect indicators to detect bad configuration.
 Thus, the Kubelet may revert to LKG when the configuration was not actually the issue.
 These are two possible solutions to this problem:
 - Allow the belief that a configuration is bad to decay over time.
 The user may adjust this period to balance time to respond against time to automatically recover from false alarms.
 This period would be measured against the timestamp in `config-dir/bad-configs.json`.
-- Provide a Kubelet endpoint, e.g. `/accept-node-config`, which forces the Kubelet to remove the `config-dir/bad-configs.json` entry for the `ConfigMap` currently referenced by the `Node`'s `NodeConfig` field, and then restart to take up the `Node`'s specified config.
+- Provide a Kubelet endpoint, e.g. `/accept-node-config`, which forces the Kubelet to remove the `config-dir/bad-configs.json` entry for the `ConfigMap` currently referenced by the `Node`'s `spec.configSource` field, and then restart to take up the `Node`'s specified config.

 Additionally, imagine that one configuration prevents the Kubelet from accessing the API server to detect new configurations.
 There are at least a few options here:
 - Correlate API server connectivity with the configuration lifetime and use it to detect bad configuration.
 This, of course, means that network issues may cause false alarms regarding bad config.